50 Interesting & Fun Facts About Arizona State You Should Know

 1. There are 22 Native American tribes in the state

-2. The Sonoran Desert is the hottest in the USA
+2. The Sonoran Desert is one of the hottest places in the USA

-4. Kitt Peak National Observatory has the largest solar telescope
+4. Kitt Peak National Observatory has one of the largest solar telescopes

-5. Four Corners Monument lets you be in four places at once
+5. The Four Corners Monument lets you be in four places at once

-6. The state tree is the blue palo verde
+6. The state tree is the palo verde

 7. The state gets water from the Colorado River

-8. There are 22 national parks and monuments
+8. There are 22 national parks and 18 national monuments

-9. It used to be part of Mexico
+9. Arizona used to be part of Mexico

 11. The highest point in the state is Humphrey's Peak